ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 providing properties to children but in a safe environment that eliminates side effects.
 After all, a builder could choose to provide immutable objects to the components requesting them.

-Four huge advantages of IOC over pure functional specifically for GUI are:
+Four advantages I see of IOC over pure functional in GUI programming are:

 1. You eliminate the need for a single giant state store
 2. You do not have to iterate over every component in the GUI to check to see if the changed state might have